abhasg/railsbricks/README-mysql.md

 	* DevKit properly installed on Windows
 	* Standard C/C++ development tools (gcc, make, etc.) on Linux
 * Git
-* RailsBricks 3.1 or later (with the new MySQL support)
+* RailsBricks 3.0.3-athalas or later (with the new MySQL support)

 ## Objectives

 * Meet the requirements to be able to install the native gem "mysql2" in the system for MySQL support
-* Install and deploy RailsBricks 3.1+
+* Install and deploy RailsBricks 3 with MySQL

 ### Required Steps